seamless-io/templates/send_daily_email_yfinance/README.md

 The next step is to install requirements: `pip install -r requirements`.
 Please, remember, SeamlessCloud requires Python>=3.6, so you may need to use `pip3`.

 We are almost there!
 Run our script on the SeamlessCloud: `smls run`.
 If you set up everything correctly, you will receive an email `World Indices Daily Report`.
-And finally, let's deploy our script to execute it on schedule, say 9 AM every day (UTC time): `smls publish --name "World Indices Daily Report" --schedule "0 9 * * *"`.
+And finally, let's deploy our script to execute it on schedule, say 9 AM every day (UTC): `smls publish --name "World Indices Daily Report" --schedule "0 9 * * *"`.
 If you are new to cron schedule, check this service [https://crontab.guru](https://crontab.guru/).

 ![Email](../images/send_daily_email_yfinance/email.png)